DeafSpace

 DeafSpace is an approach to architecture that is primarily informed by the unique ways in which deaf people live and inhabit space.
 The design concept can be applied to public and domestic spaces.
 Buildings, classrooms, hallways, furniture, and other spatial arrangements and technologies can be designed to suit people with hearing impairments and their way of being.
 Not to be confused with Universal design as it embodies much of Deaf culture as well as providing visual access in its designs.

 The modern concept of deaf space utilizes the five principal concepts: sensory reach, space and proximity, mobility and proximity, light and color, and acoustics.
 It accounts for the visual and hearing abilities of the deaf person while also taking into consideration the visual sign language that they communicate in.

-Five Principal Concepts
+Five principal concepts

-Modern Design
+Modern design

 The DeafSpace Program was established by architect Hansel Bauman, hbhm architects, when he was commissioned in 2005 by Gallaudet University, the world's first and only university for the deaf.
 The concept was originally thought to be “visu-centric, generally about visual orientation.
 However, Hansel Bauman considers the term as an incomplete depiction of the design concept when it validates the expression of identity, eases mobility, and enhances the overall well being of being deaf.
 Bauman designed his spaces to increase deaf people's access to express sign language and maximize their hearing assistive devices’ potential.